ADRIAN m English, Romanian, Polish, German, Swedish, Norwegian, Danish, RussianForm of

 Lajos), and other places.

-MAXIMILIAN m German, English, Swedish, Norwegian (Rare), Danish (Rare)From the Roman name
+Maximilian m German, English, Swedish, Norwegian (Rare), Danish (Rare)From the Roman name

 Maximilianus, which was derived from

-MAXIMUS.
+Maximus.
 It was borne by a 3rd-century saint and martyr.
 In the 15th century the Holy Roman emperor Frederick III gave this name to his son and eventual heir.
 In this case it was a blend of the names of the Roman generals Fabius Maximus and Cornelius Scipio Aemilianus (see

-EMILIANO), who Frederick admired.
+Emiliano), whom Frederick admired.
 It was subsequently borne by a second Holy Roman emperor, two kings of Bavaria, and a short-lived Habsburg emperor of Mexico.

-MONTAGUE m English (Rare)From a surname meaning
+Montague m English (Rare)From an aristocratic English surname meaning

-"pointed mountain" in French.
+mont agu.
 In Shakespeare's tragedy

-Romeo and Juliet (1596) this is the surname of Romeo and his family.
+Romeo and Juliet (1596) this is the surname of

-OSCAR.
+Oscar in several languages.
 A famous bearer was Oskar Schindler (1908-1974), who is credited for saved over 1,000 Polish Jews during World War II.

-OTTO m German, Swedish, Norwegian, Danish, Dutch, English, Finnish, Ancient GermanicLater German form of
+Otto m German, Swedish, Norwegian, Danish, Dutch, English, Finnish, GermanicLater German form of

-Odo, originally a short form of various names beginning with the Germanic element
+Audo, originally a short form of various names beginning with Old Frankish

-aud meaning
+ot meaning

-"wealth, fortune".
-This was the name of four kings of Germany, starting in the 10th century with Otto I, the first Holy Roman emperor, who was known as Otto the Great.
-This name was also borne by a 19th-century king of Greece who was originally from Bavaria.
+Odo).
+This was also the name of four kings of Germany, starting in the 10th century with Otto I, the first Holy Roman Emperor, known as Otto the Great.
+Saint Otto of Bamberg was a 12th-century missionary to Pomerania.
+The name was also borne by a 19th-century king of Greece, originally from Bavaria.
 Another notable bearer was the German chancellor Otto von Bismarck (1815-1898).

-PAUL m English, French, German, Dutch, Swedish, Norwegian, Danish, Estonian, Romanian, BiblicalFrom the Roman family name
+Paul m English, French, German, Dutch, Swedish, Norwegian, Danish, Estonian, Romanian, BiblicalFrom the Roman family name

 Paulus, which meant